-So you have a bought a server from one of the top-notch WordPress web hosting, and want to install WordPress on Linux.
-But you’re not exactly sure how to do it, right?
-Worry not, we’re here to help you out!
+So you bought a server from a top-notch WordPress web hosting provider, and now you want to install WordPress on Linux.
+If you’re not sure how to do that, don’t worry, I am here to help you.
 Once you’ve gone through this tutorial, the process will be like a walk in the park for you.

 Before I go into the details of the process, here are some prerequisites you should keep in mind:

-Once you have purchased a server, a pre-installed OS comes with it.
-It could be any Linux distribution, like Ubuntu or Debian.
-In our example, though, we’ll be using Debian 8 to install WordPress.
+When you purchase a server, a pre-installed OS generally comes with it.
+It is usually a popular Linux distro, such as Ubuntu or Debian.
+In this tutorial, I’ll be using Debian 9 to install WordPress.
 We are using managed WordPress hosting platform by Cloudways.

-LAMP is an abbreviation of the top 4 tools that can be used to launch a dynamic website.
+LAMP is an abbreviation of the top four technologies that are used inc combination to host and launch a dynamic website.
 These open-source components are:

 Linux is an operating system for both desktop and server use.
-It includes the Linux kernel (the core of the operating system) as well as supporting tools and libraries.
-It is similar to Microsoft Windows, but in contrast, it is completely open-source and free.
+It includes the Linux kernel (the core of the operating system) and supporting tools and libraries.

-Apache is a widely used open-source web server software and powers nearly 50% of the websites today.
+Apache is a widely used open-source webserver, and according to W3Techs, it powers nearly 35% of websites today.

-This is a management tool used to interact with MySQL database.
-You can create, alter, delete, drop, import, and export all database queries directly by using phpMyAdmin.
+This is perhaps the most commonly used database management tool in the web dev industry.
+You can create, alter, delete, drop, import, and export database queries directly using phpMyAdmin.

-Before installing WordPress on your server, you need to learn how to install LAMP on Debian Server.
-In addition, you can also learn how to install phpMyAdmin on Debian from the same source.
+Before installing WordPress on your server, you need to learn how to install LAMP on a Debian Server.
+While you are thre, you can also pick up how to install phpMyAdmin on Debian.

 Download WordPress on Linux

-After you’ve successfully installed LAMP stack on your server, you’ll need to download and extract the WordPress files.
-You’ll need to access your server via FTP or Shell.
-In our example, we’ll be using PuTTY to connect to our server.
+After you’ve successfully installed the LAMP stack on your server, you’ll need to download and extract the WordPress files.
+You’ll need to access your server via SSH.
+In this example, I’ll be using PuTTY to connect to the server.

 Log in to Server

-Open PuTTY, provide your server IP, Port, and click Open.
+Launch PuTTY, provide the server IP, port, and the username.

 Provide your login credentials to get into the server.
-After successfully logging in, you’ll see a screen similar to the image below:
+After successfully logging in, you’ll see a screen similar to this:

-Navigate to public_html folder by using this command:
+Navigate to the html folder by using this command:

-Inside the public_html folder, we’ll create another folder named wp (WordPress).
-Then we’ll download, extract, and install WordPress within the newly created wp folder.
-Type the following command to create the folder in the public_html folder:
+Inside the folder, I’ll create another folder named ‘farhan’.
+Then, I’ll download, extract, and install WordPress within the newly created folder.
+Type the following command to create the folder within the html folder:

 Now download the WordPress Files using the following command:

-Once WordPress is downloaded, extract the files by using this command:
+Once you’ve downloaded WordPress, extract the files by using this command:

-Once the extraction process is complete, you’ll see a new folder named WordPress containing all WordPress extracted files.
-You can see a complete list of extracted files by typing:
+Once the extraction process is complete, you’ll see a new folder named WordPress containing all WordPress files.
+You can see a full list of extracted files by typing:

 Install WordPress on Debian

-Now open your browser and navigate to WordPress Installation by typing your server’s IP address along with WordPress folder path.
-In our case, the folder path is:
+Now open your browser and navigate to the WordPress installation by typing the server’s IP address along with the WordPress folder path.
+In my case, the folder path is:

-As you can see, it requires a database to connect to your WordPress.
-We’ve already setup phpMyAdmin, so we’ll use those credentials to connect the database to our WordPress Installation.
+As you can see, it is asking for connecting a database.
+Since I have already set up phpMyAdmin, I will use the credentials to connect the database to the WordPress installation.

 Create WordPress Database Using phpMyAdmin

-Navigate to your phpMyAdmin directory by typing this URL in your browser URL tab:
+Navigate to the phpMyAdmin directory by typing this URL in a browser tab:

-Log in with your credentials and create a database.
-We’ll create a database named wpdb as an example.
+Log in with the SQL credentials and create a database.
+I’ll create a database named farhandb for this tutorial:

-I hope you have successfully installed WordPress on Debian as well.
-I know it gets slightly technical to install WordPress on Linux distributions, but this revision will help you remind the steps we’ve taken to do so:
+By now, you should have successfully installed WordPress on Debian powered server.
+I know it’s slightly technical to install WordPress on Linux distributions, but I hope this tutorial will simplify the process for you.
+In general, the steps of the process are:

 - Install LAMP